 -

-The ship arrived off the shore of the small town of Parintins situated on the southern bank of the Amazon just after breakfast.
-From November to January the town becomes an island and can only be reached by river.
-We anchored midstream making for a 20 minute tender boat ride to the town pier.
-Parintins… Continue Reading
+28th January 2020 The ship arrived off the coast of the small town of Parintins, situated on the southern bank of the Amazon, just after breakfast.
+From November to January, the town becomes an island, accessible only by river.
+We anchored midstream, requiring a 20-minute tender boat ride to the town pier.
+Parintins is not… Continue Reading

 -

-The one and only overnight stay is here in Manaus.
-It is the base from where most rain forest expeditions begin and in similar fashion it also offers the greatest number of tour opportunities for visiting cruise ships.
-Last night we could have forgone our evening meal (god forbid!!!) and joined a caiman hunt in… Continue Reading
+26th January 2020 Our one overnight stay is here in Manaus, the gateway to the Amazon.
+It serves as the main base for most rainforest expeditions and, in a similar fashion, offers the widest range of tour opportunities for visiting cruise ships.
+Last night, we could have forgone our evening meal (perish the thought!) and… Continue Reading

 -

-We woke this morning to find that in the Brazilian rainforest during the rainy season it does actually rain.
-Spoiled by good weather since entering the Amazon we had begun to think that perhaps my school geography books had got it wrong or that global warming was having an affect.
-It was tipping it down… Continue Reading
+26th January 2020 We woke this morning to discover that, in the Brazilian rainforest during the rainy season, it does indeed rain.
+Spoiled by good weather since entering the Amazon, we had begun to wonder whether my school geography books had got it wrong, or whether global warming was having an effect.
+As we had… Continue Reading

 -

-We arrived at the tiny fishing village of Boca da Valeria at breakfast time.
-It is situated at the confluence of the Rio da Valeria and the Amazon, midway between Paritins and Sanatarem, it is a remote and primitive village of around 75 souls, descended from intermarriage between Portuguese settlers and local Indians, they are… Continue Reading
+24th January 2020 We arrived at the tiny fishing village of Boca da Valeria at breakfast time.
+Situated at the confluence of the Rio da Valeria and the Amazon, midway between Parintins and Santarém, it is a remote and primitive settlement of around 75 souls, descended from intermarriage between Portuguese settlers and local Indigenous people.… Continue Reading

 -

-Six days at sea while we traversed the Atlantic Ocean from one continent to another meant that we had a chance to settle into the ship’s routine of eat, entertain, eat, entertain, eat, entertain, eat, entertain, sleep.
-A slight adjustment had to be made on those days that we crossed one of the date lines,… Continue Reading
+16th January 2020 Six days at sea, traversing the Atlantic from one continent to another, gave us ample time to settle into the ship’s routine: eat, entertain, eat, entertain, eat, entertain, eat, entertain, sleep.
+A slight adjustment was required on the days we crossed a date line; fortunately, in this direction, it meant gaining an… Continue Reading

 -